 Discover why I do what I do and what lead me to it

-Firstly, welcome entrepreneur!
-My name is Jane Frankland and I’m the Founder of KnewStart.
-If you’re a cyber security entrepreneur who’s looking to grow a profitable, scalable and enjoyable business, or a cyber security professional who wants to reach your career potential, then you’ve come to the right place.
-Through KnewStart I make this simple and effective.
+My name is Jane Frankland.
+If you’re a cyber security entrepreneur, leader , practitioner,consultant at any level or aspiring one, who’s looking to grow your business, or reach your career potential, then you’ve come to the right place.
+Through my trainings, mentoring, networking and keynotes I make this simple and effective.
 By using my frameworks, I help you understand what you have to do and in what order.
-I guarantee you more career fulfillment, and if you’re a business owner more sales, profits and a business that you’ll love working in.
+I guarantee you more career fulfillment, and increased opportunities, salaries and revenue.
 So who am I and what’s the story?

 The corporate version…

-Jane has almost 20-years worth of experience in cybersecurity and is one of the top influencers in the UK market.
-She has built and sold her own multi million dollar global penetration testing firm, Corsaire, held senior executive positions at several large PLCs, including the NCC Group and been an SC Awards Judge for Europe and the USA.
-Over the years Jane has been actively involved in OWASP, CREST, and the Cyber Essentials Scheme, and has served as a Board Advisor for a large European CISO forum.
-She has authored many articles, been featured in leading publications and been invited to appear on iconic British media programmes.
+Jane has over 20-years worth of experience in cyber security and in 2017 was named as the third most influential person in cyber security in the UK.
+Over the years, she has built and sold her own global penetration testing firm, Corsaire, and held executive positions at several large consultancies.
+Jane has helped create, launch and been actively involved in major accreditation schemes and forums, including OWASP, CREST and Cyber Essentials.
+She is currently serving as an SC Awards judge for Europe and the USA, and a CISO Board Advisor.
+She authors many articles and is regularly featured in leading security publications and iconic British media.
 She has a BA (Hons) in Woven Textile Design and is a Fellow of the Institute of Sales and Marketing Managers (ISMM).